darklang/docs/docs/reference/framework/cron.md

 # Cron

-Dark supports scheduled jobs via a Cron component.
+Darklang supports scheduled jobs via a Cron component.
 Use a Cron when you want to schedule something to occur on a timed interval.

 ![Cron Intervals](/img/cron/intervals.png)